Arturovaladez1/mc-exercise/FUBAR.md

 # mc-exercise
 Git Merge Conflict

-This is what Bob and Carol did on Bobs computer when working on the first feature
+This is what Bob and Carol did on Bobs computer when working on the first feature.

+hello world how are you.git